chenyanghmilu/BYC/README.md

 ##  **Unsolved Problems/Next Steps**

+- Connect the functions of courses and coaches to make courses info and coaches info can  interact dynamic.
 - Add a function to upload pictures from users' loacal devices or sources.
 - Add short video framwork to upload and play short video on the web page.